 - This chart shows the profile of average cumulative payments per at-fault claim reported by accident quarter and development quarter - On a development quarter basis, the older accident quarters have reached a steady level of average claim size by around development quarter 3.
-This is expected as at-fault claimants are entitled to 26 weeks of benefits, with some allowance for delay in payments and invoicing - ▶ It appears the recent accident quarters have a higher average claim size than more mature accident quarters - ▶ This chart indicates that the average claim size is emerging at around \$16,000-\$22,000 for at-fault claims - The higher average claim size for 2021Q1 in DQ0 is mainly attributable to higher cost of treatment & care payments paid to some claimants with high injury severity.
-This has returned to levels in line with 2020Q1 onwards for development quarter 1 onwards - Payments per claim reported in the accident period 2021Q2 developed higher in comparison to other accident quarters for the first development period; this will continue to be monitored going forward
+This is expected as at-fault claimants are entitled to 26 weeks of benefits, with some allowance for delay in payments and invoicing - It appears the recent accident quarters have a higher average claim size than more mature accident quarters - ▶ This chart indicates that the average claim size is emerging at around \$16,000-\$22,000 for at-fault claims - The higher average claim size for 2021Q1 in development quarter 0 is mainly attributable to higher cost of treatment & care payments paid to some claimants with high injury severity.
+This has returned to levels in line with 2020Q1 onwards for development quarter 1 onwards - Payments per claim reported in the accident quarter 2021Q2 has developed higher in comparison to other accident quarters for the first and second development period.
+Similarly, accident quarter 2021Q3 appears to be following this trend with a high average payment in development quarter 1. - The behaviour of these recent accident quarters will continue to be monitored going forward.